dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image3.png">

-Some "entities" identified in a different email.
-By inspecting the types of entities found in this email, we can surmise the email is discussing a legal matter:
+Some "entities" identified and extracted in a different email.
+Open Discover SDK and Platform also supports custom user defined entities (CustomItemDefinition).
+By inspecting the types of entities found in this email, we can surmise that the email is discussing a legal matter:

 <img src="image4.png">